‘General Hospital’ Spoilers: Ava Becomes A Target-Will Sonny Get His Revenge?

 — General Hospital (@GeneralHospital) February 6, 2017

 The mobster is under house arrest right now awaiting murder charges, but he is about to do something that will jeopardize his freedom.
-He will meet up with Brick to go over the video that Jason and Curtis took of Julian’s meeting and Sonny will see the blond hair for himself and hear Julian mention his sister.
+He will meet up with Brick to go over the video that Jason and Curtis took of Julian’s meeting, and Sonny will see the blond hair for himself and hear Julian mention his sister.
 That will set of a chain of events as Sonny seeks revenge against the person who he is sure is responsible for his son’s murder, and that person is Ava Jerome.

 According to General Hospital spoilers by Soaps She Knows, Sonny will get into trouble by breaking the rules of his house arrest.
 This means that he will try to go after Ava.
 However, after Curtis talks to Ava, he will most likely know that it is not her after all.
 Even Jason had his doubts.
 He had told Curtis that something doesn’t seem right about this being Ava that is making Julian do those things.